Women's Month 2026 Webinar: Give to Gain - Women, Volunteerism & Mutual Growth

 Trace MacKay is a veterinarian based in Lion’s Head, Ontario, with more than 20 years of experience in clinical practice and public health.
 She has been involved with VWB since the organization’s early years, volunteering with programs in Africa, Asia, Northern Canada, and Alaska.
 Through VWB’s Northern Animal Health Initiative (NAHI), Trace has supported mobile veterinary clinics and community needs assessments in remote northern communities.
 In addition to her clinical work as a locum and emergency vet, she is co-founder of Terrapin Social Finance, a small business that supports nonprofits and social purpose organizations through program development and evaluation, social research, and organizational capacity building.

-In this webinar, Trace will reflect on her experience volunteering with VWB’s NAHI program in Northern Canada, sharing what it is like to deliver veterinary care in remote communities and what she has learned through working alongside local dog owners, women community members, and lay vaccinators.
+In this webinar, Trace reflected on her experience volunteering with VWB’s NAHI program in Northern Canada, sharing what it is like to deliver veterinary care in remote communities and what she has learned through working alongside local dog owners, women community members, and lay vaccinators.

 Madalyn Nielsen